parklab-snu/asynchrony-pertussis/README.md

 * `R`: contains an R script for simulating deterministic and stochastic SEIR models
 * `analysis_R_t`: contains an R script for estimating Rt
 * `analysis_S0`: contains an R script for summarizing parameter estimates
+* `analysis_stoch`: contains an R script for simulating stochastic models
 * `analysis_synchrony`: contains an R script for calculating spatial synchrony
 * `compare_model`: contains an R script for model comparison
 * `data`: contains time series data for pertussis cases, population size data, and coordinate data